30 point checklist for Powerful Landing pages

 Steps to ensure fast loading speed include:

-- Compress images to reduce their size and include few images only.
+- Compress images to reduce their size.

 - Remove bulky plugins and widgets from your landing page.